tskvrnda/vue-chill-code-input/README.md

 - customizable length
 - basically behaves like a standard input

-Currently working with Vue2 projects only.
-Vue3 support coming soon.
+Working with Vue2 projects only.
+Vue3 support not comming.

 ## Install
 ```bash